jcmsjournal/airtable/readers-and-reports.md

 ### Step 3: The Associate Editor selects reviewers
 Everything here proceeds apace according to Step 2, above---except the Associate Editor in charge of revisions selects the readers.

-### And beyond...?

-And this is where I have workflow questions, which we don't really have answers for yet.
-The full Reviews are very easily made available for a review committee, and the blinded review for author view is a bit less easy.
-The Readers & Reports base (by design) does not have any identifying author information.
-Decision in hand, the time has come to communicate with the author.

-I believe, likely, the best way to do this is high-touch and low-automation.
-The Managing Editor prepares the Reviews for the Author by downloading the Reader Report rubrics for each of the readers, as well as the attachments, and anonymizes them.
-They will then send the Editor an email with the Reports and author contact info.
-The Editor will then write an email to the Author informing them of the decision.

-The Submissions Portal Submissions table has a "decision" field, which the Managing Editor should update when appropriate: "Desk reject," "Reject," "Revise," and "Accept."

-The Author will send the revised manuscripts to the Managing Editor, who will upload revised artilces into the Readers and Reports app.